 Thoroughly search their clothing, themselves, family members, and pets for ticks

 Promptly searching for ticks can help prevent the infection because transmission of infection usually requires that ticks be attached for 4 or more hours.
-If found, ticks should be removed immediately (see Figure: Preventing Tick Bites).
+If found, ticks should be removed immediately (see figure ).

 When handling rabbits, hares, and rodents, people should wear protective clothing (such as rubber gloves and face masks) because bacteria may be present.
 Wild birds and game should be thoroughly cooked before they are eaten.